Tokitsuumi Masahiro: Retirement

 In June 2010 he faced censure for his involvement in the gambling scandal rocking the sumo world, after it was revealed that he had illegally bet on baseball while still an active wrestler.
 On July 4 he was demoted to the lowest toshiyori level on the elder hierarchy, with no opportunity for re-promotion for at least five years.

 Tokitsukaze has produced the top division wrestlers Tosayutaka, Shōdai and Yutakayama.

 Tokitsuumi was told not to leave his house and prevented from attending the September 2020 tournament after he breached the Sumo Association's COVID-19 guidelines by travelling to another prefecture.
 In the same month he was unable to take part in the ceremony marking Shōdai's promotion to ōzeki, despite having been given permission to do so, due to an acute illness.
 He was demoted from iin level to the lowest toshiyori level by the Sumo Association on October 1.
 During his trip he had engaged in several non-essential activities such as eating out, playing golf and visiting his home town of Gotō, Nagasaki.

 In January 2021 the Sumo Association said it was again investigating Tokitsuumi for possible COVID-19 safety protocol violations, after he was reported to have visited a mahjong parlor.
 The Sumo Association formally requested Tokitsuumi's retirement on 22 February, which he accepted.

+In February 2025 it was reported that Tokitsuumi was arrested in Tokyo for using a forged permit to park his vehicle in a spot designated for people with disabilities.

 Family

 His sons, Hirokazu and Shoma, joined professional sumo in May 2021 after graduating from high school.
 They were initially scheduled to join Tokitsukaze stable, but following their father's resignation joined Tatsunami stable.
 Hirokazu and Shoma took the shikona Kiryuko and Shunrai respectively.
+Kiryuko was promoted to juryo after the July 2024 tournament, the 12th time in sumo history that a father and son have both made the sekitori ranks.